Gateworks/atf-newport/docs/plat/marvell/cgx.md

 -- Example - set_phymod <ethX> [type]
 -- Set PHY MOD type for any of RVU PF based network interfaces
 	* where type - 0 [NRZ] 1 [PAM4]

+### 9.5 Change speed via ethtool

+--  command to change the speed to 1000

+ > ethtool -s ethX speed 1000

+-- command to change the speed to 10000 (changes the mode to SFI)

+ > ethtool -s ethX speed 10000

+-- command to change the speed to 10000 with KR mode

+ > ethtool -s ethX speed 10000 autoneg on

+-- command to change the speed to 20000

+ > ethtool -s ethX speed 20000

+Note : For any other speed settings, it is considered invalid and error is returned.